hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 First, we need to enable the Client to send on-chain transactions to interact with the smart contracts.
 We do this by creating the so-called Contract Backend `cb` dependent on the chain parameters and the Clients wallet (for signing).
+`CreateContractBackend()` is defined at the end of the following Utilities section where all it's functionality is described in greater detail. // TODO: Make Link

 .. code-block:: go